TheRebeLiasOne/anti-khanmigo-reimagined/README.md

 > [!NOTE]
 > You probably don't need to use this.

 The Legacy Filter is focused on AI features in the old version of Khan Academy.
-This filter is no longer being updated, as this UI is mostly obselete for students.
+This filter is no longer being updated, as this UI is mostly obsolete for students.
 Personal accounts still have the old UI, but they aren't forced to use Khanmigo either.

 For more info on the legacy filter, see the [old repo](https://github.com/TheRebeLiasOne/anti-khanmigo).